mzazon/awesome-cloud-projects/aws/container-observability-monitoring/container-observability-monitoring.md

    echo "✅ Container Insights with enhanced observability deployed"
    ```

-   Container Insights is now actively collecting metrics from all pods and nodes in your EKS cluster.
+   Container Insights is now actively collecting enhanced metrics from all pods and nodes in your EKS cluster.
 The CloudWatch agent and Fluent Bit are deployed as DaemonSets, ensuring comprehensive coverage across all worker nodes.
-This provides real-time visibility into container resource utilization, performance bottlenecks, and application health metrics.
+This provides real-time visibility into container resource utilization, performance bottlenecks, and application health metrics with significantly more granular data than standard monitoring.

 3. **Install Prometheus and Grafana Stack**: